Mercerenies/latitude/spec/i_syntax_and_semantics/ch1_intro.md

 ## Terms

 A Latitude program is a file that is currently being parsed, compiled, or evaluated.
-A virtual machine, or VM, is a running Latitude process
+A virtual machine, or VM, is a running Latitude process.